-8 City of West Columbia.
+&lt;sup>8 City of West Columbia.
 2011.
 City of West Columbia Comprehensive Plan.
 Prepared by CMCOG.

-9 Central Midlands Council of Governments.
+&lt;sup>9 Central Midlands Council of Governments.
 2010.
 Irmo/Dutch Fork Sub-Area Transportation Study.
 Prepared by Wilbur Smith Associates.

-This plan is relevant to the Columbiana, Seven Oaks, Harbison and St. Andrews communities.
+communities.
 The area discussed in the plan includes portions of Lexington and Richland Counties and contains the town of Irmo, as well as portions of the city of Columbia; this area is described as being one of the fastest growing sections of the Greater Columbia area.